PaimaStudios/paima-engine/paima-standalone/README.md

 - `npm run prepare:sdk` separates public helper modules from the rest of paima-engine and prepares them in the `packaged/paima-sdk` folder.
 - `npm run build:binary` repackages the whole `paima-engine` code accessed from `paima-standalone` into a single JS file and bundles it together with the `paima-sdk`, `templates` and `*.wasm` files into an executable.

-The executable will be available in the `/paima-standalone/packaged/@paima` folder.
+An executable will be generated for each desktop OS (linux, mac, windows) and will be available in the `/paima-standalone/packaged/@standalone` folder.

 Individual commands described in more detail below.